 The Authority's Operating Budget is recommended by the Finance and Budget Committee of the Authority's governing board.
 The budget is based upon a review of current revenues and expenditures and the projected future funding needs of the Authority for administration, operations, maintenance, and the annual approved work program.
 The budget is then approved by the Authority's governing board.
+There were no amendments to the approved budget.

-The development of the Authority's five-year work program is a combined effort between the Executive Director and the Directors of Planning, Roadway Operations, Toll Operations and the Chief Financial Officer.
+The development of the Authority's six-year work program is a combined effort between the Executive Director and the Directors of Planning, Roadway Operations, Toll Operations and the Director of Finance.
 Annual updates to the work program will be presented to the Authority's governing board for approval in conjunction with the annual budget.